Bergamot (arts center): History

-Formerly "Bergamot Station" the site was previously a stop and car storage area from 1875 to 1953, first serving the steam-powered Los Angeles and Independence Railroad and later the Santa Monica Air Line.
-The station was named after Wild Bergamot (Monarda fistulosa), a wild flower native to North America, that once flourished in the area.
+From 1875 to 1953, "Bergamot Station" was the site of a stop and rail car storage area first serving the steam-powered Los Angeles and Independence Railroad and later the Santa Monica Air Line.
+The station was named after Wild Bergamot (Monarda fistulosa), a wildflower native to North America, that once flourished in the area.

 After passenger service ceased, the line was used for light freight delivery only.
-Car storage was no longer needed and Southern Pacific Railroad leased the land to various companies for light manufacturing.
+Rail car storage was no longer needed and Southern Pacific Railroad leased the land to various companies for light manufacturing.
 Warehouse buildings were constructed and housed a celery packing operation, then an ice-making plant, and finally, the manufacturing home base for American Appliance water heaters.

 As the rail line fell into disuse and eventual abandonment in the late 1980s, the City of Santa Monica purchased the entire parcel from Southern Pacific Railroad in 1987 to prevent it from being split up and sold.
-At that time a future light rail service along the right of way was anticipated within 10 years, and the site would be needed as a service yard and passenger station.
+At that time a future light rail service along the right of way was anticipated within 10 years, and the site would be needed as a rail yard and passenger station.

-American Appliance moved out in 1993, leaving a sprawling industrial complex sitting vacant.
+American Appliance moved out in 1993, leaving a sprawling industrial park sitting vacant.
 Even under the most optimistic scenarios, plans for the light rail were years away.
 The City, seeking a productive use for the site, approached Wayne Blank, developer and co-owner of the Shoshana Wayne Gallery.
 Blank's development expertise had already been tapped by the City of Santa Monica for an earlier project: the conversion of a vacant city-owned airport hangar into artists' studios.